cosmos/ethermint/docs/basics/namespaces.md

 ### eth_newFilter

-Create new filter using topics of some kind
+Create new filter using topics of some kind.

 #### Parameters